 Benefits That Come With Purchases Solar Panels

 One of the benefits that come with owning a solar array is the tax credit.
 There is a dollar for dollar federal solar tax credit called the ITC that goes to the first owner of the array.
-2019, is the last year that this credit will be 30 percent of the solar array.
+The 2020 tax credit equals 26 percent of the solar array.

 Another benefit is the electric bill savings over the life of the system.
 Solar arrays have long warranties with even longer lifespans.
 When an individual purchases a solar array, they are paying less for more.

 The last reason why purchased solar is such a great option is that it adds to the value of the home.